Bend it Like Beckham

 Man on the Train

-Director Patrice Leconte brings us this oft-told tale of two aging men from vastly different backgrounds coming to understand and--yes--even like each other.
+Director Patrice Leconte brings us this oft-told tale of two aging men from vastly different backgrounds coming to understand and even like each other.
 One is a retired poetry teacher, the other a bank robber preparing for his last heist.
 Despite the unbelievable premise, the acting is fine, the story is sweet, and there's nothing much else to it.
-Hey, I like "sweet" as much as the next guy, but c'mon.
-I'm kinda busy here.
 (Wm.
 Steven Humphrey)

 With the incredibly interesting concept of the Matrix laid out in the first film, Matrix Reloaded is forced to focus on a much more banal subject: war.
 Turns out that along with the crew of the first film, there's a whole underground city of human rebels (the City of Zion) all working towards freeing their enslaved brethren from the machines.
 Unfortunately, Zion is small and the machines are big, and Neo and his crew find themselves in a race against time, trying to find and destroy the Source of the Matrix before the machines destroy Zion.
 The directors behind the film, the Wachowskis, work hard for as much intrigue and mayhem as the original Matrix.
 Make no mistake--there are discoveries to be made here; feats of technical virtuosity that will thrill and delight.
 The Wachowskis remain the most exciting big-budget filmmakers in the world, and Matrix Reloaded only disappoints when compared to the original.
 (Justin Sanders)